 This process would require an investment in your engineering team.
 The high-level steps to move data from HubSpot to Snowflake using HubSpot RESTful APIs are as follows:

-Step 1 – Accessing Data on HubSpot
+Step 1: Accessing Data Stored in HubSpot

-Step 2 – Transforming HubSpot Data
+Step 2: Transforming HubSpot Data

-Step 3 – Loading HubSpot Data into Snowflake
+Step 3: Loading HubSpot Data to Snowflake

 Loading data from HubSpot to Snowflake is accomplished through one of four basic methods:

-- Visual Wizard – For those who would like a more user-friendly experience (at the cost of some functionality), Snowflake offers a GUI to copy data from HubSpot with a point and a click.
+- Visual Wizard: For those who would like a more user-friendly experience (at the cost of some functionality), Snowflake offers a GUI to copy data from HubSpot with a point and a click.

-Step 4 – Maintaining Data in the Snowflake Warehouse
+Step 4: Maintaining Data in the Snowflake Warehouse